 By creating consistency, we are provided a fundamental model that allows us to use script steps in the same manner.
 We no longer have to use a script step and wonder why it doesn’t have the same resources as another of its similar ability.
 For example, the Insert From URL was able to target variables in FileMaker Pro 16.
 However, as previously mentioned, the Show Custom Dialog script step did not.
 Both script steps have similar abilities of receiving input however, they did not have the same interaction of where they could store the input they received.
 This was bothersome as you couldn’t enact similar actions of all script steps.

 The Show Custom Dialog script step has the ability to specify a value for most of its option on its programmable interface.
 When specifying a value, you are allowed to use a field value or even a variable value.
 So if we had the option to use variables for most of the output, it should be reasonable to allow variables to receive input as well.
 This provides total consistency in the programmable system that FileMaker contains.

 With this new addition to the show custom dialog script, it will bring some changes to the programmable interface and as well to some aspects of the database and for the programmer.
 This might not be the most exciting feature that you might have been waiting for, however it is certainly a nice addition.
 This feature provides more control to our programming environment and improves the way we write code.
 My last question to you is, how will this improve the way you write code?
 Post your thoughts and feedback in the comments.

-Jessie Cisneros is a junior application developer at Skeleton Key in St. Louis, MO.
+Jessie Cisneros is a FileMaker 16 Certified Developer at Skeleton Key in St. Louis, MO.